glbala87/ELLA_tool/docs/technical/filtering.md

 #### Inherited mosaicism

-This rule set checks whether a variant is inherited from a parent with possible allelic mosaicism.
+This rule set checks whether a variant is inherited from a parent with possible allelic mosaicism (excluding cases where the other parent has a normal genotype).
 The following conditions must be met:

+- Proband:
-- Proband has variant.
+    - Has variant.
+    - Genotype is heterozygous or hemizygous (for X-linked regions).
-- Father or mother has given genotype and `allele_ratio` between given thresholds:
+- Either parent has an `allele_ratio` between given thresholds:
-    - For autosomal or pseudo-autosomal regions: heterozygous, [0, 0.3]
+    - For autosomal or pseudo-autosomal regions: [0, 0.3]
     - For X-linked regions:
-        - Heterozygous for mother, [0, 0.3]
+        - Mother: [0, 0.3]
-        - Homozygous for father, [0, 0.8]
+        - Father: [0, 0.8]
+- Other parent does not have an `allele_ratio` outside given thresholds (i.e., rule fails if the other parent has a normal genotype).

 ### Pre-filter (before import)